xiix0/scam/README.md

-Good day for overcoming obstacles.
-Try a steeplechase.
+Good news from afar can bring you a welcome visitor.